Free Consultation

 What Anasazi Believes...

 There is much discussion lately about adolescent treatment programs and wilderness-based therapy.
 Questions abound, and families in crisis find it increasingly difficult to identify the best/safest programs.
-With this in mind, we’ve summarized ANASAZI Foundation’s philosophy of care.
-ANASAZI remains the lone non-profit program of its kind, and our nurturing, confrontation-free approach differs greatly from others (especially those featured in recent media).
+With this in mind, we’ve summarized Anasazi Foundation’s philosophy of care.
+Anasazi remains the lone non-profit program of its kind, and our nurturing, confrontation-free approach differs greatly from others (especially those featured in recent media).
 Please review the information below—see also our Founding Ideals and Ten Guiding Principles—and contact our office anytime with questions.

-ANASAZI's Vision and Values
+Anasazi's Vision and Values

 EVERYONE has greatness and is a person of worth and potential.

-ANASAZI believes everyone is born with greatness—regardless of race, orientation, identity, or spiritual beliefs.
+Anasazi believes everyone is born with greatness—regardless of race, orientation, identity, or spiritual beliefs.
 We honor and celebrate a young person’s greatness and individual worth every day.

 The use of force cannot bring about change or healing.

 Caring, trained, and licensed staff seek to uplift and build trust.
-Deceit, manipulation, and force create mistrust, and these have no place in ANASAZI’s program.
+Deceit, manipulation, and force create mistrust, and these have no place in Anasazi’s program.
 Staff uses:

 • No force